Welcome to Service Dog Laws Missouri

 This may be done by assigning them to different locations within the same room, or perhaps to different rooms in the same facility.
 This may happen in a school classroom or homeless shelter, as a few examples.

-Service animals must not be excluded from somewhere the general public is normally allowed or invited to go because that would be considered discrimination.
+Under service dog laws Missouri and ADA laws, service animals must not be excluded from somewhere the general public is normally allowed or invited to go because that would be considered discrimination.

 However, service animals may be excluded under certain circumstances: